 By Amy Giuffrida I have seen many writers on social media and Query Tracker wondering why they are hearing from an intern or assistant, rather than an agent they submitted their manuscript to.
 The feeling is that the agent never even saw their writing, which is disappointing to them after all of their hard work. … Continue reading Why Am I Hearing From A Literary Agency Intern?

-A few months ago, I was on a panel at a conference in which a moderator read authors' first pages, and the agents on the panel had to raise their hands when they would stop reading and move on to the next.
+By Rachel Beck A few months ago, I was on a panel at a conference in which a moderator read authors' first pages, and the agents on the panel had to raise their hands when they would stop reading and move on to the next.
 The writers were in the room.
-And then we had … Continue reading Top 5 Reasons I Stop Reading Queries”
+And then we had … Continue reading Top 5 Reasons I Stop Reading Queries

 As the submissions coordinator for a literary agency, I've noticed the majority of authors make at least one mistake in their query letter, most trying to find a clever way to capture the agents' attention.
 However, standing out from the crowd is not always a good thing, especially when we provide clear guidelines.
 A clear … Continue reading Four Mistakes Writers Make When Querying Literary Agents

 Querying can be a tricky and time-consuming process which can understandably become a bit frustrating with each agency having a different policy on how to submit.
 As the Submissions Coordinator for the agency inbox, I read every single query letter that is submitted to Holloway Literary.
-Here are a few tips that I would recommend … Continue reading What the Submissions Coordinator Would Like You to Know”
+Here are a few tips that I would recommend … Continue reading What the Submissions Coordinator Would Like You to Know